CM User Submitted Posts - Use Case - How to Let Your Users Submit Posts Without Accessing the Site Backend and Charge the Money for Posting

 Now get back to the plugin settings to the Payments section.
 Choose the product that you've just created in a dropdown list and click the Save Changes button.

-One more option you can configure - Labels.
+One more option you can configure - the label for redirecting the user to checkout.

 Head to the Labels tab and scroll down to the Payments section.